LuminolT/constrained-conv-TIFS2018/README.md

 ## Installation

-You only need to download the repository `caffe_scripts.zip` or clone via git.
+You only need to download the folder `caffe_scripts` or clone via git.

 ## Requirements